sktime/enhancement-proposals/steps/08_benchmarking/step.md

 ## Problem statement

-The current design of the orchestrator enforces a certian workflow for supervised classification and regression tasks which does not give full flexibility to users.
+The current design of the orchestrator enforces a certain workflow for supervised classification and regression tasks which does not give full flexibility to users.

 The current design of the orchestrator relies on the following main components:

 1. Backend for saving and loading the data
 1. Wrapper class for strategies
 1. Iterator for going through strategies, datasets and cv folds
-1. Procedure for fitting the startegies
+1. Procedure for fitting the strategies
 1. Procedure for making predictions
 1. Evaluating the trained strategies

-Currently the iterator constitutes the main loop of the orchestrator and the procedure for fittigng the strategies.
+Currently the iterator constitutes the main loop of the orchestrator and the procedure for fitting the strategies.
 A `task` object holds information about the type of problem we are trying to solve, i.e. regression, classification, forecasting, prediction.
 A `strategy` object serves as a wrapper for the underling estimator and holds the `fit_predict` logic.

 ## Description of proposed solution

-Our proposal is to exapnd the task and strategy objects and add a simplified interface for setting up experiments and evaluating the results throught the use of yaml files.
+Our proposal is to expand the task and strategy objects and add a simplified interface for setting up experiments and evaluating the results through the use of yaml files.

-The current design allows to easly add new task objects.
+The current design allows to easily add new task objects.
 If we want to solve the forecasting problem only we can simply use the current design to write a new forecasting task, for example:

 ```Python